Updated: Jul 7, 2021

 -Eat multi-coloured fruit and veg

--Get a massage, Bowen treatment or try Vacuum Cupping to support the lymphatic system
+-Get a massage, Bowen treatment or try Vacuum Cupping to support the lymphatic system (see REFERRALS sub-menu on my website for some local therapists)

 -Keep moving!
 Lymphatic flow requires deep breathing and body movement for it to work optimally, so now's a great time to start exercising daily